The Best Compost Tea Brewer On The Market

 For application, the rule of thumb is 5 gallons per acre for each 6 feet in plant height.
 So if you have an acre of plants that are 12 feet tall, you would need 10 gallons of tea.

 I recommend using compost tea at least two times per year.
-I tend to go with three times, but you might make this your main thing and apply it monthly, and that would certainly be wonderful.
+I tend to go with three times, but you might make this your main thing and apply it monthly, and that would certainly be excellent, too.

 - Provides these main benefits: improved plant growth and nutrition, better soil structure/water-holding capacity/nutrient retention, decreased disease.